orri93/examples/java/web/scheduled-websocket/README.md

-# Web Socket Java Examples
+# Scheduled Web Socket Java Examples

 Using the Spring Framework